 - 1. Certain prerequisites for the courses have not been met. - 2.
-The program may be filled. - Beginning courses in the program are not offered in that semester.
+The program may be filled. - 3.
+Beginning courses (for program) are not offered that semester.

 Applicants will be notified by mail of their acceptance and given information regarding registration.
 Prior to registration for courses, the student is expected to: